 If you create a transactional publication with updatable subscriptions in the New Publication Wizard, both immediate updating and queued updating are enabled.
 If you create a publication with stored procedures, you can enable one or both options.
 When you create a subscription to the publication, you specify which update mode to use.
 You can then switch between update modes if necessary.
 For more information, see the following section "Switching between Update Modes".

-To create updatable subscriptions for transactional publications, see Create an Updatable Subscription to a Transactional Publication.
+To create updatable subscriptions for transactional publications

 Switching Between Update Modes